mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

 Just don't go too overboard with the spam or the congestion will persist after your chunk send completes and it will affect your game for the first few seconds.
 Also, make sure you increase the size of your OS socket buffers on both ends so they are larger than your maximum chunk size (I recommend at least double), otherwise you'll be dropping slices packets before they even hit the wire.

-Finally, I want to be a responsible network citizen here so although I recommend sending all slices once in an initial burst, it's important for me to mention that I think this really is only appropriate, and only really _borderline appropriate_ behavior for small chunks in the few 100s of k range in 2016, and only when your game isn't sending anything else that is time-critical at the same time.
+Finally, I want to be a responsible network citizen here so although I recommend sending all slices once in an initial burst, it's important for me to mention that I think this really is only appropriate, and only really _borderline appropriate_ behavior for small chunks in the few 100s of k range in 2016, and only when your game isn't sending anything else that is time-critical.

 Please don't use this burst strategy if your chunk is really large, eg: megabytes of data, because that's way too big to be relying on the kindness of strangers, AKA. the buffers in the routers between you and your packet's destination.
-For this it's necessary to implement something smarter.
-Something adaptive that tries to send data as quickly as it can, but backs off as it detects too much latency and/or packet loss as a result of flooding the connection.
+For this it's necessary to implement something much smarter.
+Something adaptive that tries to send data as quickly as it can, but backs off when it detects too much latency and/or packet loss as a result of flooding the connection.
 Such a system is outside of the scope of this article.

 ## Receiver Implementation